TheOdinProject/curriculum/react/more_react_concepts/refs_and_memoization.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);border-radius:2px;" width="100%" height="450" src="https://codesandbox.io/p/sandbox/github/TheOdinProject/react-examples/tree/main/memoization-lesson-example?embed=1" allowfullscreen></iframe>

+*If the Codesandbox embed above does not load, you can [open the Codesandbox directly](https://codesandbox.io/p/sandbox/github/TheOdinProject/react-examples/tree/main/memoization-lesson-example?embed=1 "Memoized component codesandbox").*

 These are the scenarios that could happen:

 1. If you've passed `handleClick` and the `ButtonComponent` has a `memo`.
 It will still re-render.
 Referential equality check fails (previous prop is *not equal* to the current prop).